Mistake #1: Outdated look and feel

 Put a CTA on every page to make it easy for your prospects to find your offers.
 Use wording on your CTA buttons that describe what’s going to happen when they press the button.
 So instead of writing SUBMIT on an inquiry form, write SEND ENQUIRY.

 Mistake #11: Not easy to navigate

-Make it easy for your visitors to find what they are looking.
-If your website is using navigation that is too different to what the majority of people are used to you risk them becoming frustrated and leaving your site.
+Make it easy for your visitors to find what they are looking for.
+If your website is using navigation that is too different from what the majority of people are used to you risk them becoming frustrated and leaving your site.

 Don’t try to be too creative when it comes to the navigation on your website.
 Keep it traditional by having it across the top of your website.

-If you offer multiple categories, add a left hand side navigation to help filter your products easily.
-Most successful ecommerce websites that offer a lot of products, use a left nav bar.
+If you offer multiple categories, add left-hand side navigation to help filter your products easily.
+Most successful eCommerce websites that offer a lot of products, use a left navbar.